 7What happens if I have never paid any income tax?

 8What if I owe money to the The Revenue?

 Once the claim has succeeded, the claim will be placed on your account and affect your tax liability accordingly.
 Any surplus remaining, in the event that a tax debt is cleared, will then be repaid in the form of a cheque to you.

 Your accountant can deal with this if they have the necessary specialist knowledge and experience.
 But remember he or she is likely to charge you whether the claim is successful or not.
 We will only charge where we can refund money to you.

 10Do I need to advise my accountant that IRS are making this claim on my behalf?

-If you have an accountant we recommend you make them aware of the outcome of the claim.
+If you have an accountant we recommend you make them aware of the claim.

 11Will making this claim put me in a difficult light in respect of the The Revenue?